panchr/Python-Tkinter-Extensions/README.md

 (at your option) any later version.

-tk is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+tk is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+See the
+GNU General Public License for more details.

 Copyright Rushy Panchal 2013 - 2014.
 All rights reserved.